1. Choose a Name for Your LLC

 Under Mississippi law, an LLC name must contain the words "Limited Liability Company" or the abbreviations "LLC" or “L.L.C.”
 It may also include the name of a member or its managers.

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Mississippi Secretary of State.
 Names may be checked for availability by searching the Mississippi business name database.
 You may reserve a name for 180 days by filing an Application for Name Reservation with the Mississippi Secretary of State.
-The application must be filed by mail.
+You will need to register with the Mississippi Secretary of State's office online filing system to get the Name Reservation application form.
 The filing fee is $25.

 2. File a Certificate of Formation

 A Mississippi LLC is created by filing a Certificate of Formation with the Mississippi Secretary of State.
 The certificate must include: the LLC's name and address; the name and address of the LLC’s registered agent; whether the LLC's duration will be perpetual or for a specified period; and whether the LLC will be member-managed.
-The certificate must be filed by postal mail.
+Starting in 2015, all Mississippi LLC filings must be completed using an online filing system.
+You must register online with the system (create a username and password) and then you can either complete a certificate of formation and pay for it online, or you can print one out, complete it in hard copy, and mail it in with a check.
 The filing fee is $50.

 3. Appoint a Registered Agent